Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-16-aws-storage-extras/section-16.md

 You can then use LifeCycle Policy to transition the data to Glacier if needed.

 __Amazon FSx File Gateway__
-Window machine or SMB based machines may not need a FSx File Gatway to access Amazon FSx for Windows File Server.
+Window machine or SMB based machines may not need a FSx File Gateway to access Amazon FSx for Windows File Server.
 However they can provide local caching for frequently accessed data.
 FSx File Gateway has been discontinued by Amazon.